uwayss/gestura/README.md

 #### 2. Debug Mode

-Launches a window showing the live camera feed with landmarks and detailed debug information.
+Launches a window showing the live camera feed with detailed state analysis for each hand.
+This mode is essential for defining and testing new gestures.

 ```bash
 python3 main.py --debug